Scientist David Goodall, 104, ends his life

 - Colombia allows euthanasia

-- Six US states - Oregon, Washington, Vermont, Montana, California and Colorado - permit assisted dying for terminally ill patients.
+- The US states of Oregon, Washington, Vermont, Montana, California, Colorado and Hawaii permit assisted dying for terminally ill patients.
 The US capital Washington DC implemented a similar law for the city's residents in 2017

 - Canada followed the province of Quebec in permitting euthanasia and assisted suicide in 2016